 What is lost

 It is impossible to put an emotional price tag on circumcision.
-For a growing number of males, it was an unwanted assault and battery upon their body that they did not consent to.
-But, if one were to put a monetary dollar amount on how much people will pay for “discarded” foreskins, just look to the scientific and cosmetic industries.
-They are the big winners in the cut cock game.
+For many males, it was an unwanted assault and battery upon their bodies that they did not consent to.
+But, if one were to put a monetary dollar amount on how much people will pay for “discarded” foreskins, look to the scientific and cosmetic industries, and they are the big winners in the cut cock game.

 “This study confirms the importance of the foreskin for penile sensitivity, overall sexual satisfaction, and penile functioning.
-Furthermore, this study shows that a higher percentage of circumcised men experience discomfort or pain and unusual sensations as compared with the uncircumcised population.
-In the present study there is strong evidence on the erogenous sensitivity of the foreskin.
-This knowledge hopefully can help doctors and patients in their decision on circumcision for non-medical reason.”
+Furthermore, this study shows that a higher percentage of circumcised men experience discomfort or unusual sensations than the uncircumcised population.
+In the present study, there is strong evidence of the erogenous sensitivity of the foreskin.
+Hopefully, this knowledge can help doctors and patients decide on circumcision for a non-medical reason.”

 “Before circumcision without medical indication, adult men, and parents considering circumcision of their sons, should be informed of the importance of the foreskin in male sexuality.”

-“The term “foreskin restoration” can refer to any method of recreating a facsimile of a foreskin (prepuce) to cover the head of the penis (the glans), for men who have lost their original foreskin due to circumcision.
-This can be done either by surgical means, or non-surgically by gradual stretching (tissue expansion).
+“The term “foreskin restoration” can refer to any method of recreating a facsimile of a foreskin (prepuce) to cover the head of the penis (the glans) for men who have lost their original foreskin due to circumcision.
+This can be done either surgicallly or non-surgically by gradual stretching (tissue expansion).
 A more accurate term for surgical restoration is “foreskin reconstruction.”
 Most of the resources on the Internet are focused on non-surgical restoration.”

-“Despite the name “restoration” or “reconstruction,” it is not possible to actually restore a lost foreskin.
-A natural foreskin contains specialized nerve endings, muscles and blood vessels that are necessary for normal sexual function and sensation.
-While to some degree these functions can be recreated, once the original tissue is cut off and thrown away, it can never be fully recovered.”
+“Despite the name “restoration” or “reconstruction,” it is not possible to restore a lost foreskin.
+A natural foreskin contains specialized nerve endings, muscles, and blood vessels necessary for normal sexual function and sensation.
+While these functions can be recreated to some degree, once the original tissue is cut off and thrown away, it can never be fully recovered.”

-“Nevertheless, foreskin restoration can greatly enhance the sexual experience, and will improve daily personal comfort.
+“Nevertheless, foreskin restoration can greatly enhance the sexual experience and improve daily personal comfort.
 Restored men have reported feelings of wholeness, empowerment, and “taking back their bodies from the circumcisers.”

-The anti-circumcision movement, whose members sometimes call themselves intactivists (a portmanteau of “intact” and “activist”), strives to prohibit involuntary and forced circumcision internationally.
+The anti-circumcision movement, whose members sometimes call themselves intactivists (a portmanteau of “intact” and “activist”), strives to prohibit involuntarily and forced circumcision internationally.
 As reported by Charlotte Shane for Splinter News:

-“You can’t force a medical procedure on someone, no matter how beneficial it is,” says, Anthony Losquadro, founder of the anti-circumcision group, Intaction.
+“You can’t force a medical procedure on someone, no matter how beneficial it is,” says Anthony Losquadro, founder of the anti-circumcision group, Interaction.
 He uses the example of a cancer patient who forgoes chemotherapy.
 “How can you not sympathize with this position?”